 Last year, Mansi received Legal Momentum’s Women of Achievement Award, showcasing women who have achieved distinction in law, business, and public service.
-She received the Silicon Valley Women of Influence Award in 2018 from the Silicon Valley Business Journal, and the Cornerstone Award from the South Asian Bar Association of North America in 2017.
+She is a recipient of Silicon Valley Business Journal’s Class of 2021 “40 Under 40” Award.
+Mansi also received the Silicon Valley Women of Influence Award in 2018 from the Silicon Valley Business Journal and the Cornerstone Award from the South Asian Bar Association of North America in 2017.
 Mansi was named a “Best Lawyer Under 40” in 2016 by the National Asian Pacific American Bar Association.
-She was recognized as a Northern California “Super Lawyer” in 2016, 2017, 2018 and 2019, an Illinois “Rising Star” in 2013, and an Illinois “Super Lawyer” in 2014 and 2015 for Intellectual Property Litigation by Super Lawyers magazine.
+She was recognized as a Northern California “Super Lawyer” in 2016-2021, an Illinois “Rising Star” in 2013, and an Illinois “Super Lawyer” in 2014-2015 for Intellectual Property Litigation by Super Lawyers magazine.
 Mansi made the Lawyers of Color Power List in 2015.

 While attending law school, Mansi served as the Executive Notes Editor for the American Intellectual Property Law Association Quarterly Journal, an instructor at George Washington University Law School’s Street Law Clinic, and an internship at the U.S. Patent and Trademark Office’s Board of Patent Appeals and Interferences.